-Montreal’s SEO & Online Marketing Community is Thriving
+Montreal’s SEO & Digital Marketing Conference

 For the third year in a row, I’m organizing the SEO Camp Montreal event, a full-day SEO/Inbound Marketing conference taking place in the city.
 Almost 200 attendees from Montreal, Quebec, Trois-Rivières, Sherbrooke, and Ottawa are coming to meet, speak and learn “in-the-trenches” tactics, tools and strategies from fellow digital agency professionals as well as a south of the border speakers.

 This year’s conference sold out even before we announce the speaker line-up, which is quite an achievement and shows that we’re still aligned in terms of pricing and quality.
 We deliberately want to keep the cost of entry as low as possible to ensure we reach small agency folks, consultants, and folks doing SEO for their products or clients every day.
 Indeed, it’s not an easy balance between quality (no pitch) talks, low-cost tickets and making sure the organization founding the event, non-profit organization W3Quebec, does not register a loss at the end of the day.

 I caught up last week with Adam Melson, one of our returning keynote speakers.
 Working at SEER Interactive in Philly, Adam will dispense his knowledge of link building tactics in a post-penguin era.
 SEER Interactive is known for its RCS philosophy, initiated by Wil Reynolds, the company founder.
 Here are Adam’s thoughts on RCS in 2013 and how it plays a role in link building and digital marketing.